sachintripathi0077/CMarketSimulation/Readme.txt

 CMARKETSIMULATION:
-    Objective: The objective of this project is to simulate working of a stock exchange.
+    Objective: The objective of this project is to simulate fundamental working of a stock exchange.

+    Description: